aew261/CSS37W1-PROJECT-MARVEL-DEV-OPS/docs/agile/retrospective.md

 - **Collaborative wireframing** – Yabanathi and Siphiwo delivered all wireframes and the description file on time.
 - **Product vision completed** – Sibahle and Sinethemba produced a well‑structured `product_vision.md` with a clear problem statement and unique value proposition.
 - **Regular communication** – Daily check‑ins via WhatsApp helped us track progress and resolve blockers quickly.
+- **GitHub project board used** – We have created a Kanban board or linked issues.
+This is a must for Phase 2.

 ## What Could Be Improved ⚠️

 - **Missed original deadline** – We didn't complete Phase 1 by 21 March because of poor initial planning.
 We had to backdate some logs and rush the last few days.
 - **Technology stack mismatch** – Early versions of the management plan used Python/Django, but the team later decided on React + Node.js + Supabase.
 This caused some confusion in role descriptions.
 - **Inconsistent meeting logs** – Not every meeting was recorded immediately; we had to reconstruct notes later.

-- **GitHub project board not yet used** – We haven't created a Kanban board or linked issues.
-This is a must for Phase 2.
+## Lessons Learned for Next Sprint

+1. **Start early** – Don't wait until the last week.
+Break down tasks into smaller chunks with daily deadlines.
+2. **Agree on tech stack first** – Before writing any plan, the whole team must approve the stack to avoid rework.
+3. **Use GitHub Projects from day one** – Create a board, add issues, and move cards daily.
+This makes progress visible.
+4. **Log meetings immediately** – After each call, spend 5 minutes writing notes.
+Don't rely on memory.